nlrdev/docker-python-dev/README.md

 # Dockerize: Python Application

 NOTE!
 This is a development environment.
-In production podman could be something to consider.
+Deploying in production requires additional configurations.

 ## Nginx reverse proxy